eaglebush/WebCSV/index.md

 Where version is `1.0`, hdr is not included and `tab` delimited.

 Custom headers can also be added.
-An application can be futher modified to retrieve and produce the headers.
+An application can be further modified to retrieve and produce the headers.
 Some of the suggested headers are:

 - `app` - Application id or name
 - `rdt` - Release or last modification date